Software testing tactics: Installation testing

-An installation test assures that the system is installed correctly and working at actual customer's hardware.
+Installation testing evaluates whether a software system can be successfully installed in its intended environments (including operating systems, hardware, and specific system configurations).
+This tactic may also verify upgrade and uninstall procedures, as well as check for incorrect configurations and errors during setup.

 The box approach

-Software testing methods are traditionally divided into white- and black-box testing.
-These two approaches are used to describe the point of view that a test engineer takes when designing test cases.
+Software testing methods are traditionally divided into white-box, black-box, and grey-box testing.
+These three approaches differ in the extent of visibility the test engineer has into the software product's internal algorithms and data structures when designing test cases.

 White-box testing

-White-box testing (also known as clear box testing, glass box testing, transparent box testing and structural testing, by seeing the source code) tests internal structures or workings of a program, as opposed to the functionality exposed to the end-user.
-In white-box testing an internal perspective of the system, as well as programming skills, are used to design test cases.
+White-box testing (also known as clear box testing, glass box testing, transparent box testing and structural testing, because the tester sees the source code) focuses on internal structures or workings of a program, as opposed to the functionality exposed to the end-user.
+In white-box testing, an internal perspective of the system, as well as programming skills, are used to design test cases.
 The tester chooses inputs to exercise paths through the code and determine the appropriate outputs.
 This is analogous to testing nodes in a circuit, e.g. in-circuit testing (ICT).

-While white-box testing can be applied at the unit, integration and system levels of the software testing process, it is usually done at the unit level.
-It can test paths within a unit, paths between units during integration, and between subsystems during a system–level test.
+Although white-box testing can be applied at the unit, integration and system levels of the software testing process, it is most frequently performed at the unit level.
+It can test paths within a unit, paths between units during integration, and between subsystems during a system-level test.
 Though this method of test design can uncover many errors or problems, it might not detect unimplemented parts of the specification or missing requirements.

 Techniques used in white-box testing include: